Nico Minoru: Chase Stein

 Nico admits she provides a motherly role to Chase's rule-breaking persona.
 The pair maintain a strong respect for each other despite often disagreeing over major group decisions, including Gert's burial site and allowing Victor to join the team.
 Chase cares for Nico's safety and well-being, as evidenced from when he comforted Nico after Karolina's departure, and when he took the Staff of One from Nico to destroy it to give her a normal life.
 After Chase bluffed their way out of a fatal encounter with the drug lord, Pusher-Man, Nico kisses him.
 This causes a rift in their friendship, and into Gert and Chase's relationship.
 Nico is also the only person that Chase bids farewell before leaving to sacrifice himself for the Gibborim, which Nico interprets as a cry for help.
 Following their adventure in 1907, Chase and Nico's friendship appeared to be more stable after Chase moved past grieving for Gert.
 In vol. 3, issue #13, the two share a surprising and intimate kiss.
 Later, both were kidnapped together by Arcade to participate in his latest incarnation of Murderworld.
 In there, Nico started to develop a love-hate relationship with Chase.
 She repeatedly chided Chase for acting out of character and risking their lives.
 During the events of the arena, Nico was angry at Chase for acting differently or untrustworthy, even kicking him out of the group at one point.
-Despite this, Chase planned on protecting Nico and making sure she and not himself, was going to survive Murder World.
+Despite this, Chase planned on protecting Nico and making sure she and not himself, was going to survive Murderworld.
 After the events of the Arena, Nico became reclusive while Chase became the sole guardian of the Runaways.
-Nico was angry that Chase had reverted to his old-self after Murder World, while she thought of herself as broken.
+Nico was angry that Chase had reverted to his old-self after Murderworld, while she thought of herself as broken.
 She was devastated when Chase was left comatose after a battle.